Starbucks & Samsung Release An Eco-Friendly Accessories Collaboration

-South Korean electronics giant Samsung and American coffee house chain Starbucks have rolled out a unique collaboration, featuring an array of cases with thematic designs for Galaxy S22, S22 Plus, S22 Ultra and Galaxy Buds.
+Samsung and Starbucks have partnered up for arguably the coolest tech accessories ever.
+The South Korean electronics giant and American coffee chain Starbucks have rolled out a unique collaboration, featuring an array of cases with thematic designs for Galaxy S22, S22 Plus, S22 Ultra and Galaxy Buds.

 This is only the latest project in Samsung’s long history of partnerships with other brands.
 Samsung collaborated with Pokemon to create Pikachu and Poke ball merchandise for Samsung Galaxy Z Flip 3 in April 2022.